Who Are The Governors?

 Hedley Dindoyal – Parent Governor

 My two children attend Holly Park.
 I work as a creative director, photographer and filmmaker for a creative agency.
 Although much of my work is for corporate clients, I have a personal interest in using film and photography to document social and community issues.
 I am passionate about Holly Park and excited at the prospect of being part of the team of Governors.
 I feel honoured to have the opportunity to help contribute to the development and success of the school and well-being of the children.
+My term of office ends on December 5, 2020.

 John Harte – Parent Governor